 You must ensure that all the information you provide is accurate.
 Please check that the following information is exactly the same as in your passport:

 When your application is approved, you will receive an automated e-mail advising that the status of your application has changed and that you can view the outcome of your application on the Immigration New Zealand (INZ) website.
-You should then log on to INZ Online Services, using your username and password, and select the “My Application” link to view and print your visa details.
+You can also log on to Online Services on INZ's website, using your username and password, and select the “My Application” link to view the outcome of your application and print your electronic visa.
 You should keep this with your passport.